-For Post Doctoral Fellows working with a Principal Investigator or other bargaining unit member assigned to lead their work, in preparation for evaluation of the Post Doctoral Fellows' the Annual Activity Report, the Principal Investigator or other bargaining unit member assigned to lead their work will provide a written statement regarding the bargaining unit member's performance to the dean, director, or designee who supervises the Post Doctoral Fellow.
+For Post Doctoral Fellows working with a Principal Investigator or other bargaining unit member assigned to lead their work, in preparation for evaluation of the Post Doctoral Fellows' Annual Activity Report, the Principal Investigator or other bargaining unit member assigned to lead their work will provide a written statement regarding the bargaining unit member's performance to the dean, director, or designee who supervises the Post Doctoral Fellow.

-The dean, director, or designee of the respective academic unit(s) will provide by January 15 a brief written statement regarding whether the bargaining unit member's performance was satisfactory or unsatisfactory unless the bargaining unit member is receiving a fourth-year comprehensive review, tenure review, promotion review, or post tenure review.
+The dean, director, or designee of the respective academic unit(s) will provide by January 15 a brief written statement regarding whether the bargaining unit member's performance was satisfactory or unsatisfactory unless the bargaining unit member is receiving a fourthyear comprehensive review, tenure review, promotion review, or post tenure review.

 - 9.2.2 Evaluation of Tenure Track Bargaining Unit Members for Progression Towards Tenure - a.
-Annual Review and timelines in Article 9.2.1 to assess progress toward tenure and retention.

-Tenure track bargaining unit members will undergo review following the procedures b.
+Annual Review b.
 Fourth-Year Comprehensive Review

+Tenure track bargaining unit members will undergo review following the procedures and timelines in Article 9.2.1 to assess progress toward tenure and retention.